FangjianLi/FangjianLi.github.io/_projects/8_project.md

 * The Carla is integrated with this driving simulator, such that the animation is rendered by the Unreal enginer from Carla.
 * It can accomodate two kinds of human input.
 One is the low-level control input from steering wheel and pedals.
 The other option is the high level decision making command, e.g., change to the left lane/right lane.

 The codes will be availabe in my Github repository soon.
-Here are some video captures:
+Here are some video captures (the yellow car is controlled by a user-defined learning algorithm, green car is controlled by the humam, and blue car is modeled by the driver models):

 <div class="row">